artahadhahd/artahadhahd/README.md

 I'm a 14 year-old who started programming around 5 months ago, so don't expect much from me!
 I've been using Linux for ~3 months.
 (Arch Linux, BTW).

-So far, I've put my concentration on learning Python, C/C++, JavaScript, Rust and APL.
+So far, I've put my concentration on learning Python, Bash, C/C++, JavaScript, Rust and APL.
 Don't ask me why I want to learn APL!

 I am fluent in English, German, French and Persian.
 So if you want to collaborate on any project, I can speak to you in any of these languages.
 I am learning Polish by the way.